DougRzz/CV/docs/index.md

 ## Profile

 ---
-- Data scientist in engineering R&D, delivering analytics, modelling, and decision support.
+- Engineering Data Scientist at Caterpillar Inc, delivering software, analytics and modelling.
 - Built web applications and analytical pipelines; communicated technical insights to stakeholders.
 - Proficient in Python and SQL; strong data processing with Pandas, Polars, Vaex, NumPy, and Snowflake.
 - Machine learning model development and deployment with TensorFlow, Scikit-learn, and SciPy.